Leorizing/Welcome/README.md

 - 👋 Hi, I’m Jonathan but i prefer to go by J.D
-- 👀 I’m interested in UX/UI Design & Research, App / Web Developement Entry Level.
+- 👀 I’m Focused on UX/UI Design & Research, App & Web Developement and Automation.
-- 🌱 I’m currently practicing Front End Development for Web, SwiftUI and Simple Python.
+- 🌱 I’m currently Practicing Front End Development with HTML/CSS, SwiftUI and Simple Python.
-- 💞️ I’m looking to craft some Web Projects, get into Automation.
-I want to be challenged and think outside the box.
+- 💞️ I’m currently  crafting some Web Projects, get more familar with Python Automation.
-- 🧠 Looking to Master SwiftUI & Python Automation, then move into Learning JavaScript, C++ but open to recommendations.
+- 🧠 Looking to Master SwiftUI & Python Automation, then move into Learning JavaScript and more later on.
+- 🙋🏻‍♂️ I like to be challenged and think outside the box.
+I am self taught Engineer with deep technical background.
-- 👨🏻‍💻 Eventaully looking to land a role in SWE / HWE QA Teams around Network Technologies then move into Masting my Developer skills and create functional and beautiful products.
+- 👨🏻‍💻 Eventaully looking to land a role in SWE / HWE QA Teams around Network Technologies then move into shipping functional and beautiful tools others enjoy using.
 - 📫 How to reach me jdcali@icloud.com
-- Let collaborate and learn from each other.
+- 🗣️ Let collaborate and learn from each other.

 <!---
 Leorizing/Leorizing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.